awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-windows-ec2.md

 Keys are processed in the order that they are listed here\.

 **Note**
 Older \(non\-versioned\) \.NET platform versions do not process configuration files in the correct order\.
-Learn more at [Migrating to v1 Elastic Beanstalk Windows Server Platforms](dotnet-v2migration.md)\.
+Learn more at [Migrating Across Major Versions of the Elastic Beanstalk Windows Server Platform](dotnet-v2migration.md)\.

 Watch your environment's [events](using-features.events.md) while developing and testing configuration files\.
 Elastic Beanstalk ignores a configuration file that contains validation errors, like an invalid key, and doesn't process any of the other keys in the same file\.
 When this happens, Elastic Beanstalk adds a warning event to the event log\.